Exact expressions for the unresolved stress in a finite-volume based large-eddy simulation: LES-FVM for the 3D incompressible Navier-Stokes equations

-To obtain discrete LES equations in structural form, we need grid filters that satisfy a filter-swap property.
-As in the 1D case, the finite difference operator $\dd^h_i$ is associated to a one-dimensional top-hat filter $g^h_i : U \to U$ that is only applied in the direction $e_i$.
+To obtain LES-FVM equations in conservative form, we need grid filters that satisfy a filter-swap property.
+As in the 1D case, the finite difference operator $\partial^h_i$ is associated to a one-dimensional top-hat filter $g^h_i : U \to U$ that is only applied in the direction $e_i$.
 For all $u \in U$, we define it as

-We can use the fundamental theorem of calculus to show the relation between $\dd^h_i$ and $g^h_i$ (with no summation over $i$):
+We can use the fundamental theorem of calculus to show the relation between $\partial^h_i$ and $g^h_i$ (with no summation over $i$):

-meaning that the finite difference $\dd^h_i$ is equal to a filtered version of the exact derivative $\partial_i$.
+meaning that the finite difference $\partial^h_i$ can be induced by filtering the exact derivative $\partial_i$.

-The Navier-Stokes momentum and continuity equations includes derivatives in each of the cardinal directions $x_1$, $x_2$, and $x_3$.
+The Navier-Stokes momentum and continuity equations include derivatives in each of the cardinal directions $x_1$, $x_2$, and $x_3$.
 For example, the $i$-th momentum equation includes the term $\partial_j r_{i j} = \partial_1 r_{i 1} + \partial_2 r_{i 2} + \partial_3 r_{i 3}$.
-If we filter the $i$-th momentum equation with the 1D grid filter $g^h_i$ in the direction $i$, the equation for $g^h_i u_i$ would include the term $g^h_i \partial_j r_{i j}$, and we could only do the filter-swap manipulation for one of the three terms, where $j = i$.
+If we filter the $i$-th momentum equation with the 1D grid filter $g^h_i$ in the direction $i$, the equation for $g^h_i u_i$ would include the term $g^h_i \partial_j r_{i j}$, and we could only use the filter-swap property on one of the three terms, where $j = i$.
 A similar remark was made by Lund, who argued that ideally, we would like to filter each of the three derivatives $\partial_j$ with their associated filters $g^h_j$ separately, but such equations cannot be obtained by applying one single filter to the Navier-Stokes momentum equations, since the same filter has to be applied to all of the terms~\cite{lundUseExplicitFilters2003}.
 We therefore resort to multi-dimensional grid filters.

 From the 1D filters $g^h_i$, we define the multi-dimensional volume-averaging filter